chelsea-codes/chelsea-sunrise/source/puzzling/index.md

 **I love jigsaw puzzles!** They give my mind a break and a workout at the same time... kinda like brain yoga.

-I don't glue them and hang them up because I like the option of doing them more than once and it's fun to break them apart.
+I don't glue them and hang them up because I like the option of doing them more than once and it's theraputic to break them apart.
+You know, that feeling of 'letting go'.

-So here's a museum of the puzzles I've completed over the past year or so!
+So here's a museum of some of the puzzles I've completed in the past!
+(P.S.
+I've always got more to add.)

 ## Puzzler's Tip:
 Ask your local library if they loan jigsaw puzzles, some of them do!
 Don't expect them to have all the pieces, though. 🙃

+I like to put them together and send them back with a sticky note of how many pieces are missing.
+I've found some people really don't like missing pieces, but it doesn't bother me at all!

 ---